metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 As sort of expected, this is a defensive line battle.
 Whichever defensive line can assert their will more is going to win.

 Najee Harris has been decently productive against this Cleveland defense.
+The man has some fire in him.

+Interesting to see the Steelers incorporate read-option plays into their offensive identity.

+Cleveland's pass coverage just isn't fully developed yet.
+Coverage lapses are common.
+Not to mention the cornerbacks playing soft don't help against people like Diontae Johnson.